lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example3/README.md

 ```

-## Using the host groups to debug host vars
+## Debug host vars using groups to target sets of hosts

 Now target a set of hosts using a group